Transcription, Introduction, and Comments

 After my Grandmother Bessie Reed [Hill] Pearce (1887-1974) died, most of her personal effects went to her youngest son, my Uncle Dale.
 It’s ironic that he was born the very year the letters we are about to discover were written, 1918.
 He passed away in 1981, but it was shortly after his wife Helen died in 2001 that their oldest son Ron forwarded many of Grandma’s precious memorabilia to me.
-I recently had the great privilege of transcribing the World War I diary of my mother’s uncle Raymond Campbell and posting in on E-Gen: Campbell [see the three-part series “Great Uncle Ray’s World War I Diary”].
+In the collection were four World War I era letters written to Grandma Bessie from her younger brother Harold “Harry” Alton Hill (1891-1945).
+More recently I had had the great privilege of transcribing the World War I diary of my mother’s uncle Raymond Campbell in three parts.
 His informal writing gives a vivid glimpse into the frightening, yet sometimes amusing, life in an ammunition dump in France from shortly before until just after this great conflict.
-I only met my great uncle once or twice before he died in 1978 and was too young to appreciate his experiences and ask appropriate questions.
-On the other hand, we visited Grandma Pearce often before her death in 1974, and with my knowledge of her life and various artifacts that have survived her, I want to provide additional context as needed in presenting these four letters from the same time period.
+I only met that great uncle once or twice before he died in 1978 and was too young to appreciate his experiences and ask appropriate questions.
+On the other hand, we visited Grandma Pearce often before her death in 1974, and with my knowledge of her life and various artifacts that have survived her, I want to provide additional context as needed in presenting these four letters from the same wartime period.

 Let me begin with some family background.
-My grandmother Bessie was the oldest of seven children produced by Joseph Marshall Hill, the son of a Civil War Captain and Surgeon’s Assistant, and Alice Virginia [Moon] Hill, whose great-great grandfather had deserted the British to fight for the Americans in the Revolutionary War [see “From Wilderness Frontier to Civil War to the 20th Century”].
-Grandma had three brothers, the oldest of whom was Harold Alton (1891-1945), or “Harry” as he was often called.
+My grandmother Bessie was the oldest of seven children produced by Joseph Marshall Hill, the son of a Civil War Captain and Surgeon’s Assistant, and Alice Virginia [Moon] Hill, whose great-great grandfather Henry Moon had apparently deserted the British to fight for the Americans in the Revolutionary War.
+Grandma had three brothers, the oldest of whom was Harold, or “Harry” as he was often called.
 I never met him as he died three years before I was born.
 Harry eventually took over one of the family farms, supposedly made available originally by the Commonwealth to the family because of his grandfather’s service in the Civil War.
-He married a local schoolteacher, Hulda Fisher (1895-1987), in 1920, after the First World War had ended.
+He married a local schoolteacher, Hulda Fisher (1895-1987), in 1920 after the First World War had ended.
 Ironically, he died at the close of the Second World War.

 It is pretty hot here this P.M.
 Some of the fellows are out playing ball and some are writing letters.
 We went up to church this morning but the chaplain failed to show up so we didn’t have any service.